-How to Deal with Jealous Friends When You're Engaged
+How to Deal With Jealous Friends After Announcing Your Engagement

-No, we're not talking about jealousy over the size of your rock -- though we've seen pettier fights than that around weddings.
-But seriously, maybe your best friend has been trying to find Mr. Right for years, or has been dating Mr. Right for years and waiting for him to propose.
-You, on the other hand, were busy focusing on your career when Mr. Perfect just fell into your lap.
-Or maybe your Mr. Right knew you were Mrs. Right after only three months.
-Be sensitive to your friend's insecurity and feelings of frustration/unfairness.
-Whenever you feel yourself mentioning the F-word (fiance), stop and ask about her life instead.
-We're not saying you should never talk about your wedding again -- just be aware that it may feel like salt in the “Why hasn't he proposed yet?" wound right now, and she may need some time to come around.
+We're not talking about jealousy over the size of your rock (although it happens—and that's a whole other story).
+Maybe your friend has been trying to find the one for years or dating someone for a while, waiting patiently and eagerly for a proposal.
+Be sensitive to your friend's insecurities and feelings of frustration.
+The truth is, not everyone’s relationship timelines fall in sync.
+Whenever you feel yourself mentioning the F-word (fiancé) too much, ask about your friend’s love life too.
+We're not saying you should never talk about your wedding again—just be aware that it may feel like salt in the wound right now, and they may need a little time to come around.

-Do certain silly someones have reservations about your fiance?
-Stop and consider if deep down any of their concerns might be valid.
-Go with your instincts.
-If nothing feels more right to you than marrying your guy, you should do it.
-When people protest, tell them you appreciate their thoughts and concerns (smile sweetly -- you can do it!), but you're very happy with the decision you've made, and you hope that they'll support it.
+Do some of your closest friends have reservations about your fiancé?
+Consider if deep down any of their concerns might be valid.
+It’s important to honor the opinion of those who care about you.
+But if nothing feels more right to you than marrying your partner, don’t let them hold you back.
+If they continue to protest, tell them you appreciate their thoughts and concerns, but that you're very happy with the decision you've made and hope they support it.
 End of story.

 It can be tough to revel in that newly-engaged feeling when you have a friend who pretends your engagement never happened.
 From gown shopping to cake tasting, they disengage without any explanation.
 Communication is key—politely ask what’s up and go from there, and it’s likely one of the above insecurities is causing this distant behavior.
 Explain that you value their opinion and want them to be a play a part in your planning process.
 If they understand how much you value their opinion and support, they’re more likely to come around.